KristaRutz/C-Sharp-Database-Basics-Independent-Project/README.md

     - In Import Options select Import from Self-Contained File.
     - Navigate to the sql file at 'DumpStructure.sql' in the root directory of this project.
     - Under Default Schema to be Imported To, select the New button.
-    - Enter the desired name of your database. _The program is currently set to look for a database called 'krista_rutz'.
+    - Enter the desired name of your database. _The program is currently set to look for a database called 'zine_machine'.
 If you use a different name, you will need to change the connection string in appsettings.json to reflect this._
     - Click Ok.
     - Click Start Import.
     - Reopen the Navigator > Schemas tab.
 Right click and select Refresh All to see the database appear.